Orangedrewce/Orangedrewce.github.io/README.md

 Target Audience

-This application is designed for the data-driven, self-coached athlete who is serious about optimizing their performance, managing fatigue, and minimizing injury risk.
+This application is designed for the data-driven, self-coached athlete who are serious about optimizing performance, managing fatigue, and minimizing injury risk.
 The ideal user is someone who understands that progress isn't just about training harder, but training smarter.

 Specifically, this program would greatly benefit: